Abnormal heartbeats, or arrhythmias, found in adults can also affect children.

 SVT in children and teens

 SVT doesn’t pose a life-threatening problem for most children and adolescents.
-Treatment is only considered if episodes are prolonged or frequent.
-Older children are more likely to have SVT.
+Children with SVT usually have a heart rate of 180 to 220 beats per minute.
+Treatment is only considered when the patient suffers shock or loses consciousness or if episodes are prolonged or frequent.
+School age and adolescent children may be more likely to have SVT.

 A child with SVT may be aware of his or her rapid heart rate, as well as other symptoms that include: